Chevrolet Silverado EV Insurance Rates

 Policy rates by type of insurance:

-Prices include $500 deductible amounts, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all states and Silverado EV trim levels.
+Prices include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes medical and UM/UIM coverage.
+Prices are averaged for all U.S. states and Silverado EV models.

 Price Range Variability

-Using a 40-year-old driver as an example, Chevrolet Silverado EV insurance rates range from the low end price of $510 for liability-only coverage to a high of $3,958 for a high-risk insurance policy.
+For the average driver, Chevrolet Silverado EV insurance rates go from as low as $510 for just liability insurance to a high rate of $3,958 for a policy for a high-risk driver.

 Urban vs. Rural Price Range

-The examples above show why it is important to compare rates quotes using their specific location, rather than using price averages.
+The examples above demonstrate why all drivers should compare rates using their specific location and risk profile, rather than relying on price averages.

 Use the form below to get customized rates for your location.